 A Flashback of the ‘80s

 Havana is designed so that more than one million inhabitants live in it comfortably.
-It’s a small city, without trams or a subway system, or suburban trains.
+It’s a small city, without trams or a subway system, or suburban trains for public transportation.
 There were once, at least the trams, along the avenues 23, 12 and Línea (hence the name of that thoroughfare), but the scheming of bus magnates managed to do away with them.
 That mistake has never been more costly.

 The subway came close to being; it began to be built in Havana in the 1980s, paid for almost entirely, of course, by the Soviet Union.
 It promised to be a functional and lasting structure, like everything Soviet, except for the Union itself, which one day vanished and with it any hope that Havana residents could be able to go about town without undergoing epic experiences in each trip since the size of the city has barely changed in the last thirty years, but it has more than doubled its population in the same period of time.